In this section:

 This doesn't mean that charities never pay tax.
 If your charity receives taxable (non-exempt) income or gains you need to let HMRC know and complete a tax return - either Self Assessment or Company Tax Return depending on whether you're set up as a charitable trust or company.

 If your charity has business activities the VAT rules will apply to you just as they do for any other business.
 You may, however, qualify for certain VAT reliefs and exemptions.

 In order for your charity to benefit from the tax reliefs available to charities, for example relief from Income Tax, Corporation Tax, or to claim tax repayments, you must be recognised by HMRC as a charity for tax purposes.

 Read our guide below to find out how to apply to HMRC.

 Most of the income and gains received by charities are exempt from Income Tax and Corporation Tax provided that the money is used for charitable purposes only.
 The main types of exemption and relief are summarised below with links to more detail.

 Your charity can claim exemption from tax, and claim basic rate tax back from HMRC on income received from individuals through Gift Aid donations, as long as the income is used for charitable purposes only.
-For donations made up to 5 April 2011 you also get extra relief to take account of the reduction in the basic tax rate from 22 per cent to 20 per cent in 2008 as long as you claim within the time limits.

 Your charity can claim exemption from tax on donations received from companies, as long as the income is used for charitable purposes only.
 Donations from companies don't have tax deducted from them so there is nothing to claim back from HMRC.